 (2) Meat and fish products; and

 (3) Perishable foods.”

 First thing to notice here is that there is no combination of gerunds and regular nouns, no combination of plural nouns and proper nouns.
-Everything in the list is a verb – an action.
+Everything in the italicized list is a verb – an action.
 As you should know, this is parallelism (see def. #3).
 Changing the order won’t fix the problem created by the missing serial comma.
-The problem is that, without the final serial comma after shipment, the intended understanding that “packing for shipment” and “distribution of” are separate acts is made unclear.
+The problem is that, without the final serial comma after shipment, the intended understanding that “packing for shipment” and “distribution of” are separate acts is unclear.
 The lack of a comma makes everything after “storing” read as a phrase describing a single act, i.e. the “packing for shipment or distribution.”
 Even if the sentence had used “and” instead of “or” the result would be the same.
-In the court case, that was enough to exclude truck drivers who don’t, of course, pack the food either for shipment or distribution.
+In the court case, that was enough to exclude the truck drivers who don’t, of course, pack the food either for shipment or distribution.
 The truck drivers only distribute the food.
 The contract had intended to cover the drivers, so distribution needed to be understood as separate from packing.
-If the serial comma had been used, that would have been the case.
+If the serial comma had been used, then that would have been understood.

 Now, let’s see if I can simplify it in a way similar to our joke sentences because, well, I’m a pedantic ass like that.
 And yeah, it probably won’t be funny.